 Comply: A number of regulatory standards require assessment and remediation of vulnerabilities.
 Requirement 6.1 of PCI DSS states that organizations must prioritize and patch vulnerabilities based on risk to be compliant.
 Article 32 of GDPR requires organizations to implement “appropriate technical or organizational measures to ensure a level of security appropriate to the risk.”
 There’s also an emphasis on vulnerability management in the CIS Top 10 Security Controls and the HIPAA Security Rule which highlights the danger of vulnerabilities to the confidentiality, integrity, and availability of health information.

 Report: Communicating vulnerability management data through dashboarding and reporting can help you make informed decisions.
 By understanding the risks associated with the vulnerabilities, organizations can develop an appropriate action plan and determine budgets.
 It is important to report on progress of vulnerability management as well so that management can see the impact on the actions taken by the remediation team.

 Review: For vulnerability management to be effective, it must be reviewed periodically to ensure that the organization is not left exposed.
 This is because the risk environment is dynamic – whilst some vulnerabilities may be addressed, newer ones are appearing elsewhere.
 Changes to the business and technology infrastructure can also require a change of focus and approach.

 In conclusion, in order to gain real security value, a risk-based approach is needed.
 It provides context and insight to help businesses prioritize remediation of vulnerabilities whilst protecting critical assets.
 In return, businesses can better allocate resources, become more efficient and ultimately operate more smoothly to avoid disruptions.

-If you are ready to take vulnerability management to the next level or would like to see what “what good looks like”, please register for our upcoming webinar on October 21st.
+If you are ready to take vulnerability management to the next level or would like to see what “what good looks like”, please view our webinar on-demand.